Skip to content

 Building the Buffer

 The math: average monthly surplus (average income minus total expenses) multiplied by months equals buffer reached.
 A 1,500 average surplus takes 6 months to build a 9,000 buffer, 12 months for 18,000.
-During buffer-building, avoid lifestyle inflation — the extra income should flow to the buffer, not to increased spending.
-Once built, maintain the buffer by replenishing after any low-month draw.
-Treat the buffer as infrastructure, not as spare money to spend.
+During buffer-building, many households aim to avoid lifestyle inflation — the extra income flowing to the buffer rather than to increased spending.
+Once built, the buffer is replenished after any low-month draw.
+The buffer is often treated as infrastructure rather than spare money.

 Two-Tier System for Resilience